float3/float3.github.io/content/books.md

 Books I'm currently reading

 ### Misc:
-- [x] How to Win Friends & Influence People
+- [-] How to Win Friends & Influence People
 - [ ] [Riichi 1](https://github.com/dainachiba/RiichiBooks)
 - [ ] A new kind of Science
 - [ ] The Educated Mind